PaulB99/Julia-Ciphers/README.md

 * The Affine cipher uses a simple mathematical formula to substitute letters, and the inverse function is used to decrypt.
 An encrypted letter E(x) = (ax + b) mod m  where m is the total letters in the alphabet, and a and b are values chosen as a key where a and m must be coprime.
 The inverse function a^-1 (x-b) mod m is used for decryption.

+* The Baconian cipher is named after Sir Francis Bacon, who created the cipher in 1605.
+Each letter (not including V and J, these are coupled with U and I respectively) is given a 5 letter code of a's and b's.
+This is used to hide a secret text within another text of 5 times the length.
+In the longer text, letters are lowercase or uppercase according to the code of each letter in the secret text, wherin a corresponds to lowercase, and b to uppercase.
+Some people believed Bacon authored much of Shakespeare's work, and a message revealing this is encoded in the Baconian cipher in Shakespeare's First Folio.
+However, these claims have been refuted after further analysis of the texts.

 Future Targets:

 * Sanitise inputs